container-images/mariadb/README.md

 Modularity functionality
 ------------------------
 In default Dockerfile we use `boltron-preview:latest` image, which consists dnf prototype with modularity functionality.
 This means command: `dnf install -y mariadb  && dnf clean all && \` will install not only mariadb package but mariadb module with the default profile, which in this case suppose to install mariadb, mariadb-server, gettext, policycoreutils and several other packages as dependecy.
+If one need to install single package, the `--rpm` parameter  need to be set before package name.

 Dockerfile.microdnf
 -------------------